IBM-Cloud/bluetag/README.md

 * The bluetag-frontend project is structured to work with Cordova and is written using HTML5 and javascript.

-* To test the code locally from the bluetag-frontend/www directory run the following command to download the gulp node modules
+* To test the code locally from the bluetag-frontend/www directory run the following command to download the gulp node modules.
+If you don't have npm installed, you can install it by following the instructions at https://docs.npmjs.com/getting-started/installing-node

    ```
    npm install